dwanev/AERA_intro/README.md

 Status: As at August 2025 I can build and run AERA, and the visualiser compiles, but I get an error when attempting to run the visualiser.
 I suspect this has to do with QT paths or installation.

-# Step by sep guide to getting AERA running on Windows 11 (I did this inside parallels on a macbook)
+# Step by step guide to getting AERA running on Windows 11 (I did this inside parallels on a macbook)

 Last updated August 2025